My Jerusalem: 2016 - A Little Death

 Released shortly after the death of his mother, Jeff Klein stated ".....
 It means everything to me!
-I don’t know.
+I don't know.
 When we made it, I wanted to make something that I felt was meaningful to me, and something that I felt would really speak for where my head was at.
 I suppose I used it as a self-help thing, because I was in a really dark place and I felt if I went back to writing songs as medication, it would help.
 Which it did.
-It’s a little autobiographical, which most of my work ends up being.
+It's a little autobiographical, which most of my work ends up being.
 I went to where my mom is from in New York and just holed up in the winter and wrote everything there as a way to feel I was in touch more with myself and where I came from.
 You tend to sometimes just be a zombie on a treadmill in this world, just going forward and doing whatever, and so I wanted to take a second and make sure I was okay.
 Or at least make myself feel a little bit better and get healthier as person.
 And I think writing these songs did that."

 My Jerusalem also toured with several bands throughout the year including Elliot Summer, with The Psychedelic Furs, Against Me!, Hamilton Leithauser, and The Sounds.

-2017 - Present
+2017–present

 Former member Dave Rosser died on June 27, 2017, from colorectal cancer in New Orleans, Louisiana.
 He was 50.

 In 2018, My Jerusalem released a cover of L.A.
 Freeway, originally by Guy Clark.